Central online and face to face CPD 2026 to 2027

 Drop-in surgeries

-SEN-EAL This session looks specifically at the process to distinguish additional learning needs in learners using English as an additional language.
+SEN-EAL This session looks specifically at the process to distinguish additional learning needs in multilingual learners using English as an additional language.
 It will look at the procedures currently used in your setting and how they can be used most effectively to support the SEN-EAL process.